BDC Hamburger Icon

 Open row

-We’ll explain what a trademark is, how to register and submit a trademark, and how to decide whether a copyright or trademark is the right way to protect your brand reputation and valuable intellectual property.
+We’ll explain trademarks, how to register and submit trademarks and how to decide whether a copyright or trademark is the right way to protect your brand reputation and valuable intellectual property (IP).

 What is a trademark?

-A trademark is a phrase or symbol that functions as a brand image or indicator.
+A trademark is a word, phrase or symbol that functions as a brand image or indicator.
 It includes words, names, images and symbols that identify a company or brand and distinguish it from other companies or brands.
+“Trademarks can be used to protect a business name, logo, hashtag, slogan, color, sound clip and trade dress (think Hard Rock Hotel — their shape is a trademark),” explained Lauren A. Morgan, Esq., an expert in IP law and attorney at Activated Law.

 The concept dates back to ancient times when skilled artisans working with metal or ceramic would imprint their distinct maker’s mark on a finished product.
 Even today, you can often distinguish between a high-quality piece of jewelry and a knockoff by the maker’s mark.

-Registering your intellectual property with the government gives you a registered trademark, allowing legal enforcement for both physical products and digital assets.
+Registering your IP with the government gives you a registered trademark, allowing legal enforcement for both physical products and digital assets.
+“Being proactive not only protects your brand but also keeps you from being sued for infringing on someone else’s brand, even if that brand came after yours but was trademarked first,” Morgan noted.

 Did You Know?Did you know